 “Although herring are relatively small fish, they are long-lived, as are most fish species native to Lake Superior,” said Goldsworthy, the Lake Superior area supervisor with the Minnesota DNR.
 “We still see a few herring from the huge 1984 year class, which are now 31 years old.”

 Herring Fishing Decline

 In Lake Superior, herring typically mature around the third year of life when they measure around 10 inches in length.
 Certainly it’s impressive that some herring in Lake Superior are able to survive for three decades, though most are lucky to endure the first three months of life.
 And the fact is, the herring in Lake Superior are in trouble.
 Numbers, both harvested by fishermen and in the population overall, are on the decline.
 This includes waters throughout the lake, stretching from Thunder Bay to Sault.
 Ste.
 Marie to Duluth and everywhere in between.

-According to Mark Vinson, a station chief for the U.S. Geological Survey’s Lake Superior Biological Station in Ashland, Wisconsin, there are a variety of reasons for the downward spiral of herring.
+According to Mark Vinson, a station chief for the U.S. Geological Survey’s Lake Superior Biological Station in Ashland, Wisconsin, there are a variety of reasons for the herring fishing decline.
 At the top of the list are overharvesting of the fish, low recruitment of young herring into the population and the demand for herring roe in Europe.

 “It’s a combination of issues, that’s what we’re finding,” Vinson said.
 “Right now it’s difficult to pinpoint one exact cause.”